 |This post belongs to a reading series of Democracy Incorporated by Sheldon S. Wolin.
 For quick access to all chapters, please click here.|

-Its prime vehicle, according to Sheldon Wolin, has been the cultural sacralization of change.
+Its psychological vehicle, according to Sheldon Wolin, has been the cultural sacralization of change.
 Change has always been valued in American society, and today change is more rapid, encompassing, and welcomed than ever before.
 We are, in the author’s words, “experiencing the triumph of contemporaneity and of its accomplice, forgetting or collective amnesia.”
-While change for the sake of change might be the drive of technological innovations, such a mantra does not equate with the betterment of the human condition: “Consider, for example, that more than a century after the Civil War the consequences of slavery still linger; that close to a century after women won the vote, their equality remains contested; or that after nearly two centuries during which public schools became a reality, education is now being increasingly privatized.”
+Unsurprisingly, while change for the sake of change might be the drive of technological innovations, such a mantra does not equate with the betterment of the human condition: “Consider, for example, that more than a century after the Civil War the consequences of slavery still linger; that close to a century after women won the vote, their equality remains contested; or that after nearly two centuries during which public schools became a reality, education is now being increasingly privatized.”

-Change was associated with Progress at the dawn of the modern era because the universality of scientific knowledge meant that the whole of humanity was concerned by its applied benefits.
-This is why the resulting changes were assumed as “a matter for political determination by those who could be held accountable for their decisions.”
-Science was a common good.
+Change was associated with Progress at the dawn of the modern era because the universality of scientific knowledge meant that it would benefit the whole of humanity.
+Science was seen as a common good, in that sense, and its applications in the public sphere as “a matter for political determination by those who could be held accountable for their decisions.”
 This vision of progress as a collective matter was, unfortunately, “pretty much overwhelmed by the emergence of concentrations of economic power that took place during the latter half of the nineteenth century.”
 Instead of having its roots in the common good, change began to be dealt with by and for corporations.
 Quite logically, progress itself became the dubious justification of exploitation and opportunism, “the mere object, says Sheldon Wolin, of premeditated strategies for maximizing profits.”